benlau/nactor/README.md

 The implementation is inspired by [drama](https://github.com/stagas/drama)

-It is an implementation of actor model for node.js.
+It is an implementation of event-based actor model for node.js.
 It is designed for game backend service and may work with socket.io for sequential process of game events.